-Having slowly restructured its post-merger finances, reducing net debt for six consecutive years, the firm is now thriving.
-Its most recent financials show that turnover has risen by 7% over the last year to £275 million, while profit per equity partner (PEP) inched up 3% to reach £590,000.
-Perhaps the icing on the cake for this financially resilient firm is that its net debt position has shifted into one of net cash, ending the financial year with £8 million in reserves, up from £8 million the previous year.
+Having spent its initial post-merger years slowly restructuring its finances, the firm is now thriving.
+Its most recent financials show that turnover has risen by 7% over the last year to £275 million, while profit per member jumped 19% to reach £700,000.
+Perhaps the icing on the cake for this financially resilient firm is that its former net debt position has shifted into one of net cash, ending this financial year with £18 million in reserves, up from £8 million the previous year.

 DAC Beachcroft is bigger than many realise, with 11 offices in the UK (including a “very swish” City of London HQ housed in the iconic Walbrook Building) and eight internationally, including exotic outposts in Auckland and Bogotá.
 Recently it has expanded further via strategic alliances with firms in Australia, Central America, Germany, Madrid, Peru and the US.
 The focus is very much on insurance work, but DAC Beachcroft has branched out into more general litigation and commercial work over the years, with highly rated specialisms in healthcare and real estate practices.